aloisiaarnoldi/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to writing clean, readable, and maintainable code.
 Strive to keep your solutions as simple as possible, avoiding unnecessary complexity.
 Remember that code is read more often than it's written, so strive for clarity.
 Also, favor composability and modularity in your designs; it allows for easier debugging, testing, and scalability.
 Lastly, embrace the power of abstractions and automation to manage complexity, but use them judiciously to ensure that they don't become a source of confusion themselves."

+# 2024-01-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.